 Rihanna & Hassan Jameel: Chris Brown Hopes He’s Not ‘Playing Her For A Fool — She Deserves Better’

-Ever since those steamy photos of Rihanna and Hassan Jameel surfaced, folks have wondered if the Saudi businessman — who loves gorgeous models — can be trusted.
-Now, Chris Brown is weighing in on the blossoming romance and we have the EXCLUSIVE details!
+Ever since those steamy photos of Rihanna and Hassan Jameel surfaced, folks have wondered if the Saudi businessman can be trusted.
+Now, Chris Brown is weighing in and we have the EXCLUSIVE details!

 What do Drake and Rihanna’s father Ronald Fenty have in common?
 Neither are liking the Barbadian beauty’s new romance with Middle Eastern billionaire Hassan Jameel!
 And they’re not alone!
 Now, RiRi’s most notorious ex to date Chris Brown, 28, is weighing in and let’s just say he’s also skeptical of this relationship.
 “Chris still cares for Rihanna and keeps up with what she’s doing,” a source close to the singer tells HollywoodLife.com EXCLUSIVELY.
 “He saw the make out pics and knows about Hassan.
 Chris doesn’t know what’s going on but he’d be pissed if he was playing her for a fool.”
 Uh-oh!
 Check out Rihanna’s hottest pic right here!